caltechlibrary/dataset/README.md

 - it is not a multi-process, multi-user data store
 - it is not a general purpose database system
-- it does not supply automatic version control on collections, objects or attachments
 - it stores all keys to lower case in order to deal with file systems that are not case sensitive
+- it stores collection names as lower case to deal with file systems that are not case sensitive
 - it does not have a built-in query language, search or sorting
 - it should NOT be used for sensitive or secret information

 _datasetd_ is a simple web service intended to run on "localhost:8485".

-- it is not a RESTful service
+- it is not a RESTful service but uses the path to describe operations
 - it does not include support for authentication
 - it does not support a query language, search or sorting
-- it does not support data frames
 - it does not support access control by users or roles
-- it does not provide auto key generation or versioning
+- it does not provide auto key generation
-- it limits the size of JSON documents stored to less than 1 MiB
+- it limits the size of JSON documents stored to the size supported by with host SQL JSON columns
 - it limits the size of attached files to less than 250 MiB
 - it does not support partial JSON record updates or retrieval
 - it does not provide an interactive Web UI for working with dataset collections